Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 If you use your card abroad or in foreign currencies, you will pay a surcharge of 1.75% on top of the exchange rate.
 This fee is expensive, and you should not use these cards for that purpose.

-Finally, if you have more than 250’000 CHF on your account, you will need to pay a 0.75% negative interest rate.
+Finally, if you have more than 250’000 CHF on your account, you must pay a 0.75% negative interest rate.

 User Reviews